 Wednesday February 16, 2005 Day 40

-I slept well but we are moving slowly.
+I slept well but we were moving slowly.
 In the morning I started preparing to bake another bread.
 We also ran the genset to recharge the depleted batteries.
 Manos slept all morning.
 The bread turned out rather well.

 Manos slept most of the afternoon but in the evening he rallied and made a lentil soup.
 Very tasty.
 I took the first watch.
 During that time I ran the motor to charge the batteries and make some fresh water.
 It was a lovely night with the half moon.
-The wind now came from the ESE at 5-15 knots and Thetis is making 3.5 to 4.5 knots with the full mainsail.
+The wind now came from the ESE at 5-15 knots and Thetis was making 3.5 to 4.5 knots with the full mainsail.

 Thursday February 17, 2005 Day 41

 The night was beautiful although we were crawling at about 4 knots.
 We were 470 M from our destination and I was sorely tempted to start the motor.
 Later the wind backed to SE and we sailed for 2 hours at 4.5 knots.
 Then the wind weakened down to 8 knots, which resulted in a boat speed of 3.5 knots or less.
 I made some calculations.
 In order to arrive in Bridgetown, Barbados by Sunday afternoon we will need an average speed of 5.6 knots and for a Monday afternoon arrival a speed of 4.3.
 At our present speed we will not make it until Tuesday.
 But according to Corinna’s forecast we will only be in this low wind area for 30 hours and we have enough fuel to motor for almost 60 hours.
 So, we might as well motor until we find the wind again.
 With these thought I started the motor and we motor-sailed at the low, fuel-efficient 2000 RPM.